Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_0/exercise_0_description.rst

 To fix this, you will need to implement a function to convert the control commands from the world frame to the body frame of the drone.
 This will involve using the drone's current orientation, which is given as a set of Euler angles, to calculate a rotation matrix that can be used to transform the control commands.
-The drone will then respond correctly to the control commands, regardless of its orientation and can even reach the yellow spheres while spinning.
+The drone will then respond correctly to the control commands, regardless of its orientation and you can perform complex manouevres while yawing.

 .. image:: after_transform.gif
   :width: 650